-- Inhale and slowly exhale with "sssssss" sound. - Explain to students that when speaking, we need as much breath as possible to carry the sound of the word. - Exercises for Projection Control of the volume, clarity, and distinctness of voice to gain greater audibility:
+- Inhale and slowly exhale with "sssssss" sound. - Explain to students that when speaking, we need as much breathe as possible to carry the sound of the word.

-Ha-ha-ha/He-he-he/Ho-ho-ho
+■ Ha-ha-ha/He-he-he/Ho-ho-ho

 - Start with a simple Ha-ha-ha at a low volume; Then, increase volume with He-he-he; Then increase again with Ho-ho-ho. - Repeat, changing the beginning letters to 'b' or 'c' or 'd'